luisdelaye/HIP1_associated_proteins/README.md

 - ObsExp-palindromic-octamers.csv.
 Frequency of all 256 palindromic octamers in 126 cyanobacterial genomes; expected frequency of all 256 palindromic octamers according to Markov model; enrichment p-value and FDR.

+- CyanoGenomes.txt
+Genome versions used in this study.